 Unlike the Early Settlement Panel, which only addresses financial disagreements, divorce mediation can address both financial and non-financial aspects of a divorce, from visitation to child custody.
 In divorce mediation, spouses choose a mediator outside the judicial system to help the spouses understand and achieve compromises they can live with and reach agreements on all issues surrounding the divorce.
 Our attorneys serve as the neutral divorce mediator for the two spouses or, we also serve as the advocate/attorney for a spouse as our client when a third-party mediator will serve in the mediator or arbitrator role.

 At Goldstein Law Group, our divorce lawyers offer prospective clients an initial consultation.
 You can get advice about your various options for ending a marriage in Middlesex County or elsewhere in New Jersey.
 We will give you information on traditional divorce as well as mediation and collaborative divorce.
 We can offer you a sense of the pros and cons of each approach with respect to your particular situation.
-Our main office is located in Old Bridge, and we have a second office in downtown Freehold, New Jersey, a few short blocks (walking distance) from the Monmouth County Superior Court.
-You can contact us at 732-967-6777 or via our online form.
+Our main office is located in Metuchen, New Jersey, a few short blocks (walking distance) from the Monmouth County Superior Court.
+You can contact our Middlesex and Monmouth County collaborative divorce attorneys at 732-967-6777 or via our online form.
 Our clients often come from Red Bank, Rumson, and East Brunswick, Ocean County, Somerset County, as well as other communities throughout the state.